Preserving the Legacy of Black Performing Artists From Lancaster County

 A black and white historic photo of a Black man sitting on a chair with a banjo in his hands.

 Photo of Jake Parks taken in 1910.
-This image is also featured in William Riddle’s book, “Folklore in the library: Cherished Memories of Old Lancaster.”
+This image is also featured in William Riddle’s book, “Folklore in the Library: Cherished Memories of Old Lancaster.”

 Jacob “Jake” Parks was a beloved banjoist and businessman in Lancaster City.
 Born c.
 1847, Jake was the son of George and Mary Parks, house cleaners who worked for some of the wealthiest families in the county.
-Parks was born with a clubfoot, which didn’t hinder his abilities as an athlete and would later be called a “leader in sport” by the Lancaster Intelligencer Journal in 1915.
-Parks also played football, hockey, and boxed.
+Parks was born with a clubfoot, which didn’t hinder his athletic abilities.
+He was later called a “leader in sport” by the Lancaster Intelligencer Journal in 1915.
+Parks also played football, hockey, and boxing.
 This athleticism translated into his knack for pushing a heavy wheelbarrow throughout the city, picking up odds and ends for his business.
 Parks was considered a traveler by nature and a music lover at heart.
-He moved around Lancaster City throughout his long life, whether staying with charitable friends on North Christian Street or in a cellar on North Duke.
-Parks never really knew where he’d rest his head at night, but the one consistent thing in his life was his banjo.
+He moved around Lancaster City, whether staying with charitable friends on North Christian Street or in a cellar on North Duke.
+Parks never really knew where he’d rest his head at night, but his banjo was the one consistent thing in his life.
+During the late 1880s, Parks traveled throughout southern Pennsylvania to work and tour with his banjo.
+He played his banjo to anyone who would listen.
+Author William Riddle stated in his book Folklore in the Library: Cherished Memories of Old Lancaster that “He [Jake] had a way of manipulating the strings of his banjo for a few stray nickels to charm the hearts of his hearers of both high and low degree.”
+Considered a modest businessman, Parks also sold candy and paper in front of the Fulton Opera House to help pay for his instrument.
+In an article from 1884’s Lancaster Weekly Examiner, Parks discussed his beloved banjo and its form:

 A marble-looking tombstone inscribed for Jacob Parks.